wesovilabs/beyond/docs/contributing.md

 ---

 {: .text-green-300}
-# Want to be part of Goa?
+# Want to be part of Beyond?
 {: .fs-9 }

 {: .text-green-200}